fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 Quite often this is enough to understand the test failure.
 In this particular case, it’s pretty clear that task_id is not an integer—it’s an instance of ObjectId.
 ObjectId is a type used by MongoDB for object identifiers within the database.
-My intention with the tasksdb_pymongo.py layer was to hide particular details of the MongoDB implementation from the rest of the system.
-Clearly, in this case, it didn’t work.

-However, we want to see how to use pdb with pytest, so let’s pretend that it wasn’t obvious why this test failed.
 We can have pytest start a debugging session and start us right at the point of failure with --pdb:

 ##### Step 4